Skip to content

 See the Sample Power Folios in AX.C.08 for a worked example of how the Syonics tradition handles this split in a Fantasy Genre Catalog context.

-- For Odd Talent advancement and Focus costs, see AX.C.04, Talents.
+• For Odd Talent advancement and Focus costs, see AX.C.12.02 - Spending Experience.